Drawing up an action plan

 Highlighting risk areas

 Revenue interventions will, where necessary, be a part of the overall action plan.
 We will make you aware of planned interventions.
 If your business genuinely engages in co-operative compliance, Revenue interventions will be as non-intrusive as possible.
 Risk analysis driven by profiling and business intelligence will continue for all businesses.
-On rare occasions, we may carry out audits outside of those highlighted in the co-operative compliance plan.

-A business can make an unprompted disclosure if it becomes aware of an issue during compliance reviews.
+A Group can make an unprompted disclosure if it becomes aware of an issue during compliance reviews.
 See the Code of Practice for Revenue Audit and other Compliance Interventions for detailed information about unprompted disclosures.
 If you have already received an audit letter from us, the rules for prompted disclosures will apply.

-Revenue recognises that tax planning is an important part of financial management for businesses.
+Revenue recognises that legitimate tax planning is an important part of financial management for businesses.
 We expect businesses that engage in co-operative compliance will be open with their tax planning strategies.

 Communication with Revenue

-We will respond as quickly as possible when you ask for help in interpreting tax law.
+Revenue will respond as quickly as possible when you ask for help in interpreting tax law.
 Ideally, the help from us will take the form of consultation at the earliest possible stage.

 You may submit complaints to us about tax-based competitive advantages that your competitors enjoy, which you feel are unfair.
 We will quickly respond to any well-founded complaint of this kind.